juhl/genggl/readme.md

 About
 ============================

-GLGen is platform independent OpenGL API C glue code generator written in ruby.
+GenGGL is platform independent OpenGL API C glue code generator written in ruby.

 It will help you to write OpenGL C/C++ code with no concerning OpenGL versions and platforms. (not including OpenGL ES)